 Our potential credit losses are mitigated through a variety of instruments such as collaterals, derivatives, guarantees and netting arrangements.
-We would generally not grant credit facilities solely on the basis of the collateral provided.
-All requests for credit facilities are assessed based on the credit standing, source of repayment and debt servicing ability of the borrower.
+We generally do not grant credit facilities solely on the basis of the collateral provided.
+All requests for credit facilities are assessed based on the credit standing, source of repayment and debt servicing ability of the borrowers.